Skip to content

 The purpose of this course is to explore possibilities and build your capacities for career success in the strategy and policy field, regardless of what you choose to do or the organizations you join.
 This course will provide concepts, tools, and processes to help you engage in career planning throughout your lifetime and prepare you for being a transformative leader regardless of your roles and career paths.
 The focus is on generating career options, determining priorities, setting goals, developing plans, and taking action – always keeping in mind that we live in a dynamic, complex, and evolving world.

-Fellowship description
+Program description

 Just as medical students undergo intensive, practical training as part of their professional education, fellows at New Lines Institute will too.
-Over the course of 12 months in our Master of Arts in Strategy and Policy – Fellowship Program, fellows will benefit from a unique blend of academic exploration and training in the practical skills necessary to launch a career in foreign policy.
+Over the course of 12 months in our Master of Arts in Strategy and Policy Program, fellows will benefit from a unique blend of academic exploration and training in the practical skills necessary to launch a career in foreign policy.

 Throughout the program, fellows will work alongside policy scholars, develop analytical tradecraft, and confront real-world challenges while connecting with different elements of Washington D.C.
 Fellows will gain exposure to the inner workings of a foreign policy think tank, complementing their classroom learning and refining their practical skills.
 Our fellows, through an integration of theory and practice, will become both knowledgeable scholars and skilled practitioners, fully equipped to navigate the complexities of foreign policy.

-Fellowship structure
+Program structure

 Learn practical skills and tackle real-world challenges.